 An Ooma report about 911 calls found that 63 percent of people were unaware of the geolocation limitations of making a 911 call from a cell phone, the common alternative to a home phone service.
 For example, in Washington D.C, the success rate of 911 dispatchers determining a location from a cell phone is only 10 percent, and in Texas, it’s only 33 percent.

 Ooma customers using either their home phone or the free VoIP calling app have access to advanced 911 service.
 This means that emergency calls are automatically routed to your home’s local dispatcher, and your home address will be automatically relayed, saving valuable time when you need it the most.

 Households aren’t the only ones affected by the aging telephone infrastructure.
 Whether it’s a sales team connecting with customers or a hotel providing phone service for guest rooms, aging landlines mean businesses could be faced with poor service and high costs.

 Ooma Office is a business VoIP service that provides the functionality of a traditional business line at a fraction of the cost.
 Service includes 35+ high-performance features including the Ooma Office business phone app, multi-level virtual receptionist, Call Park, caller ID, and a virtual fax.
 For a business with just three users, the projected savings on phone service over three years would be $6,185.44.

-Ooma Office has been consistently at the top of its class, ranking as the #1 VoIP provider for the past seven years in PC Magazine’s Business Choice Awards.
+Ooma Office has been consistently at the top of its class, ranking as the #1 VoIP provider for the past eight years in PC Magazine’s Business Choice Awards.
 For businesses that can’t afford to risk the deteriorating service of traditional landlines, Ooma Office provides a smart alternative at a smart price.